MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex3_sensitivity_labels.md

 # Lab 1 - Exercise 3 - Create and manage sensitivity labels

-Joni Sherman, an Information Security Administrator at Contoso Ltd., is rolling out a sensitivity labeling strategy to help protect sensitive data across departments.
-As part of this effort, she's configuring manual and automatic labeling, sublabels, and encryption options, including support for Double Key Encryption (DKE) and integration with Microsoft Defender for Cloud Apps.
+Joni Sherman, an Information Security Administrator at Contoso Ltd., is deploying a modern sensitivity labeling framework to strengthen data protection across the organization.
+She'll create and publish sensitivity label groups and labels to classify and protect content, including encryption, auto-labeling, and Double Key Encryption (DKE).
+Joni will also integrate Microsoft Purview with Microsoft Defender for Cloud Apps to extend data protection controls to files stored in cloud locations.

 **Tasks**:

 1. Enable support for sensitivity labels
+1. Migrate to the modern label scheme
-1. Create a sensitivity label
+1. Create a label group
-1. Create a sublabel
+1. Create a child label
-1. Publish sensitivity labels
+1. Publish labels
-1. Configure auto labeling
+1. Configure auto-labeling
-1. Create and publish a DKE label for highly confidential content
+1. Create and publish a DKE label for confidential content
 1. Enable Microsoft Purview integration in Defender for Cloud Apps
 1. Create a file policy to label externally shared files